 Very simply, this is the easiest, most efficient, most straightforward system for depositing among sportsbooks.
 Getting off to a great start puts everyone in a good mood, and getting started at BookMaker couldn’t be easier.

 Like most sites, there’s some fine print to read when it comes to withdrawals at BookMaker.
 That said, the red tape is minimal, and they offer a multitude of options to get your money.

 Our experience with BookMaker withdrawals has always been professional.
-The bottom line is they have been in business for over 30 years, their volume is huge, and they will treat you and your money with respect.
+They have been in business for over 30 years, their volume is huge, and they will treat you and your money with respect.
 By following their directions, they’ll live up to their promises.
-Yes, there are fees with most methods, but all of the information is available before signing up.
+Yes, there are fees with most methods, but all of the information is available by talking to a customer rep before signing up.